1897 Chicago Maroons football team

 The 1897 Chicago Maroons football team was an American football team that represented the University of Chicago during the 1897 Western Conference football season.
-In their sixth season under head coach Amos Alonzo Stagg, the Maroons compiled an 11–1 record, finished in second place in the Western Conference with a 3–1 record against conference opponents, and outscored their opponents by a combined total of 331 to 68.
+In their sixth season under head coach Amos Alonzo Stagg, the Maroons compiled a 12–1 record, finished in second place in the Western Conference with a 3–1 record against conference opponents, and outscored their opponents by a combined total of 353 to 68.